modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 ### REFERENCE.

 J. Piaget and R. Garcia.
-(1988).
-Psychogenesis and the History of Science.
+(1988). *Psychogenesis and the History of Science*.
 Columbia University Press.

 ***